Do you have a hobby that you really love? Could you use a little extra cash?

 Depending on the type of hobby you want to monetize, your startup expenses may be quite low.
 For writing, coding, or graphic design, you might only need a laptop or tablet – something you may already have.
 If your hobby is fixing up old cars, however, you might need a place to do the work – possibly adding to the expense.
 For that scenario, you could check out the possibility of putting in a couple of Saturdays per month at a local shop to help save on rent and insurance costs.

 With a little ingenuity, you might be able to earn $10 to $40 (or maybe more) per hour doing work you enjoy.
-Artists can earn extra money by selling arts and crafts items on specialized sites like Etsy.com.
-Freelance writers, coders, designers, and even teachers can find work on Upwork.com, Fiverr.com, and similar websites that bring clients and service providers together.
-Have you been on eBay.com lately?
-Would you bet that many of those successful eBay sellers began as hobbyists?
-If you have a knack for knowing what’s valuable, you may be able to turn garage sale and estate sale buys into a rewarding business.
+Artists can earn extra money by selling arts and crafts items through virtual stores on specialized websites.
+Freelance writers, coders, designers, and even teachers can find work as well on similar type websites that bring clients and service providers together.
+If you have a knack for knowing what’s valuable, you may be able to turn garage sale and estate sale buys into a rewarding online business on any popular consumer-to-consumer and/or business-to-consumer sales website.
 (Hint: If this is something you’d like to try, start out small.
 Concentrate on one type of item that might be near and dear to you, like brass musical instruments, or antique mason jars.)

 The old saying that asserts “knowledge is power” applies here as well.
 Let’s say your childhood fascination with dinosaurs never quite went extinct.
 Maybe there’s a successful educational blog or a YouTube channel in your future.
 Technology has given us the power to reach a larger audience than ever before and to bring our knowledge to anyone who wants to learn more.
 Sharing what you know can be monetized in many ways and – if you love doing it – you might not feel like you’re working at all!